 - Shin splints

 - Patellofemoral syndrome

-The theory behind alternating cold and heat therapy is that it “exercises” injured muscles without you having to endure the pain of initiating movement.
-Repetitive cycling between cold and heat also modifies the body’s pain gate mechanism, reducing pain signals to the brain.
-The reduction of pain can be a welcome relief if you’re suffering from long-term, chronic athletic injuries.
+The theory behind alternating cold and heat therapy is that it "exercises" injured muscles without you having to endure the pain of initiating movement.
+Repetitive cycling between cold and heat also modifies the body's pain gate mechanism, reducing pain signals to the brain.
+The reduction of pain can be a welcome relief if you have long-term, chronic athletic injuries.
 Contrast therapy uses: